Imagine sending your hard-earned crypto to what appears to be the correct address, only to discover a scammer has cleverly duped you.

 An address is poisoned when a scammer successfully sends tokens to it, creating a transaction history with a similar-looking address.
 This is the second step, and it is done to bait careless wallet owners.

 Usually, the tokens sent are worthless or of very negligible value.
 Sometimes, it might even be an NFT.
-The scam has been more prevalent on the Polygon, Binance Smart Chain and even Rthereum blockchains because of the low transaction fees.
+The scam has been more prevalent on the Polygon, Binance Smart Chain and even Ethereum blockchains because of the low transaction fees.

 3. Crypto Rerouting